 Kyrie that you are leading - During the recitation of the confetior (“I confess to almighty God…”) move to the lectern.

-Responsorial Psalm - After the, “Thanks be to God,” response to the first reading, count to 7 silently, and then start moving to the ambo.
+Responsorial Psalm - After the, “Thanks be to God,” response to the first reading, wait for the lector to leave the sanctuary, and then start moving to the ambo.

 In general, we never want to have to rush to get into place, and we want the liturgy to flow from one moment to the next without unintentional silence.